Digital Advertising

 9. It’s Personalized

 Personalization is an increasingly important trend and it’s getting easier than ever.
 Truly effective ads are increasingly personalized to the characteristics and needs of a particular user.
 For example, you can use marketing automation to send emails with personalized content, like the one below from Sephora.
-These kinds of emails directly address your customers wants and needs and provide them with offers and information that is relevant to them.
+These kinds of emails directly address your customers' wants and needs and provide them with offers and information that is relevant to them.
 Remarketing is another great way to use personalized ads, especially for ecommerce or retail stores.

 10. It’s Ethical

 Because of its persuasive power, advertising should be controlled to prevent misleading information or unethical campaigns.
-While there are several public bodies that regulate the ethical aspect of advertising, it is also essential that advertisers and agencies take responsibility.
+While several public bodies regulate the ethical aspect of advertising, it is also essential that advertisers and agencies take responsibility.
 In the end, honest advertising reflects the values of the advertiser, contributes to improving a brand's image, and is beneficial in the long run.
 If consumers feel that they can trust your brand and that your values align with theirs, they are much more likely to purchase from you, tell their network about your brand, and become loyal customers.

-patagonia (1)
+patagonia ad

 5 Metrics to Measure the Effectiveness of Advertising Campaigns